-- This compound monocular is a Spencer Model 18 with coarse and fine focus, triple nosepiece, large square stage, inclination joint, sub-stage diaphragm, sub-stage mirror, and horseshoe base.
+- Spencer Model 18 compound monocular with coarse and fine focus, triple nosepiece, large square stage, inclination joint, sub-stage diaphragm, sub-stage mirror, and horseshoe base.
 The microscope is brass; the arm and base are black.
 The inscription on the base reads “Spencer Microscope / ALOE CO.
 Sales Agents / No. 91092.”
 The serial number indicates a date of 1925.

 - Spencer introduced the Model 18 in 1917, describing it as “a very high-grade instrument” that was “specially recommended for research work and for those with wish the very best equipment, but with a plain, rectangular stage.”
 In 1924, the firm noted that “its exceptional symmetry of design and beauty of finish adapt it especially for the physician’s office where dignified appearance as well as utility are matters of prime importance.”